Special Educational Needs and Disability

 How is the decision made about how much support my child will receive?

-- For pupils with SEND but without an Education Health and Care plan, the decision regarding the support required will be taken at joint meetings with the SENCO, class teacher, parent and Headteacher and assessment coordinator, as appropriate.
-For pupils with a Statement of Educational Needs/Education, Health Care Plan, this decision will be reached when the plan is being produced or annual review.
+- For pupils with SEND but without an Education Health and Care plan, the decision regarding the support required will be taken at joint meetings with the SENCO, class teacher, parent and Headteacher, as appropriate.
+For pupils with an Education, Health Care Plan (EHCP), this decision will be reached when the plan is being produced or annual review.

 How will I be involved in discussions about and planning for my child’s education?
 (Parent Voice)